FishingHacks/featherframe/README.md

-# Framework
+# Lightframe
 TODO: Insert Logo here!

 ---

-Please make an Issue with names, I am the most uncreative person
+Use Lightframe at your own Risk!

-Framework is a simple, lightweight and easy-to-understand solution for building Web Applications.
+Lightframe is a simple, lightweight and easy-to-understand solution for building Web Applications.

 TODO: Write more